What is Sexual Harassment?

 UCSB Procedures for Sexual Harassment Complaints

 Federal and state laws, as well as University of California system wide and Santa Barbara campus policies, prohibit sexual harassment in an educational setting.
-As members of the university community, UCSB Extension faculty and students are governed by these same policies.
-Grievance procedures designed specifically for this form of discrimination apply to students in regular UCSB courses and in UCSB Extension courses.
+As members of the university community, UCSB Professional and Continuing Education (PaCE) faculty and students are governed by these same policies.
+Grievance procedures designed specifically for this form of discrimination apply to students in regular UCSB courses and in UCSB PaCE courses.
 UCSB procedures for sexual harassment complaints are available on the Office of Equal Opportunity page.
 Further information/assistance can be obtained from Ariana C. Alvarez, Associate Director and Sexual Harassment/Title IX Compliance, University of California, 3217A Phelps Hall, (805) 893-2546.